-Here at dandi patch we are increasingly aware of the fact that our products need to be in line with your wants and needs and also that they need to be as healthy as they possibly can be.
-During the development phase of the dandi patch it became more and more prevalent that aluminium is an ingredient we didn’t wish to use in our products.
+Here at dandi London we are increasingly aware of the fact that our products need to be in line with your wants and needs and also that they need to be as healthy as they possibly can be.
+During the development phase of the dandi London products it became more and more prevalent that aluminium is an ingredient we didn’t wish to use in our products.
 This was due to the increase in research around its potential harm to the human body.
 In recent years aluminium has been linked to breast cancer in numerous studies across the world.
 In addition to this, the use of aluminium based products are not recommended to be used when breast cancer patients are undergoing their treatment.

 This may be a very grey area for some so let’s start by talking a bit about aluminium.
 The following information has been written based upon factual information found on the Breastcancer.org.uk website.

 What is aluminium and what products can it be found in?

 Aluminium salts are the active ingredients used in antiperspirants.
 Salts commonly used include aluminium chloride, aluminium chlorohydrate, and aluminium zirconium chlorohydrate complexes.
 They may be listed in ingredients as “natural mineral salts”, “natural rock salts”, or “potassium alum” (potassium aluminium sulphate).

 How can aluminium be harmful to the body?

 Aluminium compounds act by blocking sweat ducts under the arm.
 This prevents sweat from escaping onto the skin surface and reduces the moist environment in which odour causing bacteria multiply.
 Antiperspirants are a specific type of deodorant.
 Other types of deodorants may contain perfume to mask the smell and antimicrobial agents (parabens) to inhibit bacterial growth - as it's the bacteria on the skin's surface that generates the smell from sweat.

 What is the evidence to suggest that aluminium is linked to breast cancer?